citerana/writings/planet-kaggle-blog.md

 2. **common labels**: primary, water, habitation, agriculture, road, cultivation and bare ground
 3. **rare labels**: artisinal mine, blooming, blow down, conventional mine, selective logging and slash burn.

 At Azavea, we have been using deep learning to analyze satellite and aerial imagery as part of the [Raster Vision](https://github.com/azavea/raster-vision) project.
-In a previous [blog post](https://www.azavea.com/blog/2017/05/30/deep-learning-on-aerial-imagery/), we discuss our work on semantic segmentation.
-This contest provided us with a challenging opportunity to expand our capabilities and experiment with multi-label image classification of satellite imagery.
+In a previous [blog post](https://www.azavea.com/blog/2017/05/30/deep-learning-on-aerial-imagery/), we discussed our work on semantic segmentation.
+This contest provided us with a challenging opportunity to extend our capabilities and experiment with multi-label image classification.

 ### Dataset Challenges

 #### Ambiguous and Rare Labels

 Ideally, the criteria for assigning a label are clear and distinct, and consensus about the ground truth labeling is easily attained.
-Unfortunately, the Planet dataset has many ambiguous labels which are difficult for people to assign.
+Unfortunately, the Planet dataset has many ambiguous labels which are difficult even for people to assign.

 In addition, the labels in this dataset were quite varied in frequency.
 The `primary` label was by far the most common, appearing in around 40,000 of the provided chips.
 On the other hand, rare labels like `conventional mining` and `blow down` only appeared a few hundred times each.
 With so few examples of the rare labels, it was hard to make accurate predictions.